NuclearPowered/docs.reactor.gg/docs/introduction/getting_started.md

   projects.
 It may also be referred to as just Reactor in general language.
 - **Reactor** (Reactor.dll) refers to the client side mod.
 It provides helper extensions and utility functions for other client mods.
-- **Reactor.MSBuild** plugs directly into the C# build and automatically downloads, unhollows and references Among Us process.

 ---